 The duty to comply with procurement laws is generally derived from some statute that specifically requires an entity to make its purchases through such a procedure.
 The implementing legislation for development corporations (the Development Corporation Act) does not contain a provision that subjects economic development corporations to municipal procurement requirements.
-These corporations are considered and treated for most purposes as
+These corporations are considered and treated for most purposes as nonprofit corporations.
+Therefore, some legal analysts argue that if a development corporation (a separate entity from the city) makes an expenditure, it would not be required to follow municipal procurement requirements.
+Neither the Texas Attorney General nor the Texas courts have directly addressed this question.
+However, the Texas Supreme Court has found that a county park board must comply with the competitive bidding requirements applicable to counties.5 The court found that the park board was not autonomous and was under the supervision of the county to at least some degree.
+Thus, the court reasoned that the park board should be treated as part of the county for purposes of competitive bidding requirements.

 1 TEX.
 LOC.
-GOV'T CODE § 252.021 (as amended by Texas House Bill 3517 and Senate Bill 1765, 80th Legislature, Regular Session (2007)).
+GOV'T CODE ANN. § 252.021 (Vernon Supp.
+2009).